-Dr. Kelly is currently an Associate Professor in the Department of Electrical and Computer Engineering and chair of the Applied Physics Program at Rice.
-Kevin received a B.S. in engineering physics from Colorado School of Mines in 1993 and a Ph.D. in applied physics from Rice in 1999.
+Dr. Kelly is currently an Associate Professor in the Department of Electrical and Computer Engineering and Chair of the Applied Physics Program at Rice.
+He received a B.S. in engineering physics from Colorado School of Mines in 1993 and a Ph.D. in applied physics from Rice in 1999.
 He was a postdoctoral fellow at the Institute for Materials Research in Sendai, Japan and in the chemistry department at Penn State University.

-Hershel M. Rich Invention Award in 2007
+2007: Hershel M. Rich Invention Award

-Technology Review Top 10 Emerging Technologies in 2007
+2007: Technology Review Top 10 Emerging Technologies